Neuromorality: Brain lesions

 The most studied case of a brain lesion affecting the neuromoral network was that of Phineas Gage who suffered from damage to the ventromedial prefrontal cortex due to an accident.
 The damage led Gage through a complete personality transformation that included the expression of socially inappropriate statements and lies towards his family and friends.
 Lesions in the right hemisphere's frontal lobe are associated with antisocial states and left frontal lesions are associated with increase in violent behaviors.
 Individuals with focal lesions in the ventromedial prefrontal cortex and the orbitofrontal cortex exhibit amoral choices in moral tasks and lack of empathy, compassion, shame, and guilt.

-Clinical neuropsychiatry
+Clinical neuropsychology

 The study of brain areas that relate to morality can be utilized to promote moral behavior through transcranial magnetic stimulation and transcranial direct-current stimulation.
 Stimulation of the medial prefrontal cortex results in reduction of racial biases and increase in rejection of unfair offers.
 Stimulation of the dorsolateral prefrontal cortex increases trust and cooperation, decreases proactive aggression in males, increases empathy, and increases the acceptance of unfair offers.
 Stimulation of the ventrolateral prefrontal cortex decreases aggressive behavior following exclusion.